spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-access-feature.md

 {% info_block infoBox "Info" %}

-These are going to be the setup content types in your system, so make sure that you cover all types of content you would like hidden from unauthenticated users.
+These are going to be the setup content types in your system, so make sure that you cover all types of content you want to hide from unauthenticated users.

 {% endinfo_block %}